A New Scenario of Solar Modulation Model during the Polarity Reversing: Introduction

 This paper is organized as follows.
-In Section 2, the heliosphere model and diffusion model are described in details.
-In Section 3, we analyze the cycle 24 data of active periods and apply the machine learning method for better efficiency.
-In Section \ref{result}, the modeling results are given.
+In Section \ref{model}, the heliosphere model and diffusion model are described in details.
+In Section \ref{method}, we analyze the active period on cycle 24 and apply alternative code scheme for better efficiency.
+In Section \ref{result}, the modeling results are presented.
 Also, the LIS of proton and the best-fit parameters from May 2011 to October 2016 are provided.
 A summary and conclusion are presented in Section \ref{conc}.